 Marcy Migdal Fund for Educational Equality

-Two awards at $1,000 each.
 The Marcy Migdal Fund supports exceptional students engaged in activities aimed at enhancing access to education for vulnerable students, either locally or throughout the world, and helping them succeed in their education.
-The Marcy Migdal Scholarship provides two cash awards of $1,000 each per academic year.
+The Marcy Migdal Scholarship currently provides up to three UW students per academic year with cash awards of $1,000 each.

 Eligibility and Requirements

 All undergraduate and graduate students at the University of Washington (Seattle, Bothell, Tacoma) are eligible to apply.
 Applicants must:

 - Be current UW students in good academic standing

 - Complete the application process prior to the published deadline, and